and-mill/A-watermark-for-Diffusion-Models/README_en.md

 -----------

 ## [Recommended]Tutorial for SD-WebUI
+and-mill: THIS IS NOT SET UP YET.
+Use CLI instead.

 > This work implement watermark embedding functionality in the form of a script based on the [Stable Diffusion-WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) project